Thank you to approximately 875 families who dropped off medication Sat. Sept. 16!

 How Can I Reduce The Quantity Of Unwanted Medications In My Home?

-- Centralize all medications in one location secured from children and pets.
-This may help to limit inadvertent over-purchasing of products you already have.
+- Centralize all medications, including over-the-counter products, in one location in your home, secure from children and pets.
+This may also help limit inadvertent over-purchasing of products you already have.

 - In order to preserve the quality of your medicines, store medications at proper temperature and humidity as recommended on the label.
 This is sometimes NOT in the bathroom medicine cabinet.